ucscode/X2Client/README.md

 ### HOW IT WORKS

-You have to write you regular HTML 5 stynax with each tag following the prefix `x2`
+You have to write you regular HTML 5 stynax with each tag following the prefix &mdash; `x2`

 ```php